Abu Dhabi bans cultivation of 'beautiful but toxic' oleander plants, warns public not to touch them

 The measure has been taken to protect residents, especially children and animals, the authority said

-Abu Dhabi authority has banned the production, cultivation, propagation and trading of oleander plants in the emirate.
+The production, cultivation, propagation and trading of oleander plants has been banned by authorities in Abu Dhabi.

 The measure aligns with both local and federal laws, and aims to protect members of society, especially children and pets, from the risks of poisoning resulting from eating any part of this toxic plant, according to the Abu Dhabi Agriculture and Food Safety Authority.